visgl/deck.gl/docs/api-reference/react/deckgl.md

 ##### `ContextProvider` (React.Component, optional)

 A [Context.Provider](https://reactjs.org/docs/context.html#contextprovider) component.
-If supplied, will be rendered as the ancester to all children.
+If supplied, will be rendered as the ancestor to all children.
 The passed through context contains the following values:

 - `viewport` ([Viewport](/docs/api-reference/core/viewport.md)) - the current viewport
 - `container` (DOMElement) - the DOM element containing the deck canvas